-SEA FROST is charged with Refrigerant 134a.
-Refrigerant 134a is a chemical compound called tetrafloroethane.
-It is almost odorless.
-It's boiling point is -15. degrees F. at sea level.
+SEA FROST is charged with REFRIGERANT-134a.
+R-134a is a chemical compound called tetrafloroethane.
+It is odorless.
+It's boiling point is -15 degrees F. at sea level.
 It is heavier than air.
-It's label and container color is cloud blue.
+It's label and container color is blue.